QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     @show abs(-1.0)  # `Float64`
     @show abs(0.0 - 1.0im);  # `Complex{Float64}`

-In all of these cases, the ``abs`` function has specialized code depending on the type passed in
+In all of these cases, the ``abs`` function has specialized code depending on the type passed in.

-To do this, a function specifies different **methods** which operate on a particular set of types
+To do this, a function specifies different **methods** which operate on a particular set of types.

-Unlike most cases we have seen before, this requires a type annotation
+Unlike most cases we have seen before, this requires a type annotation.

 To rewrite the ``abs`` function